AliirezaMohammadii/some-files-to-download-and-use-V.P.N/README.md

 How to enable the extensions?
 </h3>

-Well, to enable and use any of VPNs, download the extension file and unzip it.
+Well, to enable and use any of VPN extensions, download the extension file and unzip it.
 Then go to Chrome app and select "Manage extensions".

 <p align='center'>
   <img src="https://github.com/AliirezaMohammadii/VPN-Extensions-for-Chrome/blob/main/images/select%20Manage%20extensions.png" width='80%' height='80%' />